AntoineRichard/OmniLRS/docs/configs_2_environments.md

 > All the environments are seeded and unique per seed.
 That means that they are also reproducible.
 Given a seed the environment should always be the same.

-> Configurations are managed using [hydra](https://hydra.cc/docs/intro/) a configuration manager.

 ### Lunalab